mlionhart/yt-firefox-extension-v1/README.md

 - **v1.0**: Initial release.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+Created by Mike Hart.
+For more information, see the [LICENSE](LICENSE.md) file.

 # Extension Information - for Firefox Reviewers